solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-05-FunctionApp-MSI/README.md

 > NOTE: `pgadmin` does have a password limit and the access token will exceed this limit.
 If for some reason pgadmin will not connect, fall back to using `psql`

-- Run the following to get an access token (be sure to login using a PostgreSQL admin with the proper Tenant ID when generating the access token):
+- Run the following to get an access token (be sure to log in using a PostgreSQL admin with the proper Tenant ID when generating the access token):

 ```powershell
 az login